 Update: My research on police adoption and use of body-worn cameras is cited in a feature article in the October 23, 2016 issue of the New York Times Magazine (link).
 A draft of my forthcoming paper referenced in the NY Times piece is available here.

 I am a Post-Doctoral Researcher at the Tilburg Institute for Law, Technology, and Society (TILT), at Tilburg University Law School (The Netherlands).
+In August 2017, I will start as an Assistant Professor in the School of Information Science (iSchool) at the University of Kentucky.
 My research and teaching focuses on issues of information policy, technology regulation, surveillance, privacy, policing, criminal procedure, criminal law, access to information, social informatics, immigration, and mixed-methods empirical research.
 My research has appeared or is forthcoming in the Indiana Law Journal, University of Pennsylvania Journal of International Law, Government Information Quarterly, Surveillance & Society, The Information Society, Maine Law Review, Creighton Law Review, I/S: A Journal of Law and Policy for the Information Society, University of Illinois Journal of Law Technology & Policy, and the Richmond Journal of Law and Technology (among others).
-My forthcoming book, entitled Policing, Visibility, and Power: Body-Worn Cameras, Citizen Video, and Institutional Transparency in Two American Police Departments (working title; under contract with The MIT Press) is based on a multi-year empirical study of body-worn camera adoption by two municipal police departments in Washington State (USA).
-The book draws on qualitative fieldwork, interviews, quantitative surveys, and legal research to critically examine how body cameras, citizen (bystander) video, and freedom of information law impact police work, promote police transparency and accountability, and increase the visibility of both police officers and civilians alike.
+My on-going project, entitled Policing, Visibility, and Power: Body-Worn Cameras, Citizen Video, and Institutional Transparency in Two American Police Departments is based on a multi-year empirical study of body-worn camera adoption by two municipal police departments in Washington State (USA).
+The project draws on qualitative fieldwork, interviews, quantitative surveys, and legal research to critically examine how body cameras, citizen (bystander) video, and freedom of information law impact police work, promote police transparency and accountability, and increase the visibility of both police officers and civilians alike.
 I am also currently co-editing two forthcoming books on issues around privacy in public: Surveillance, Privacy and Public Space (under contract with Routledge) and Privacy in Public Spaces: Conceptual and Regulatory Challenges (under contract with Edward Elgar Publishing).